a-r-j/ProteinWorkshop/README.md

 ### From PyPI

-`proteinworkshop` is available for install [from PyPI].
+`proteinworkshop` is available for install [from PyPI](https://pypi.org/project/proteinworkshop/).
 This enables training of specific configurations via the CLI **or** using individual components from the benchmark, such as datasets, featurisers, or transforms, as drop-ins to other projects.

 ```bash
 pip install proteinworkshop